0x1d/slimple/README.md

 A slim and simple nodejs framework.

 The idea of Slimple is to make it easy for you to write service oriented nodejs web applications.
-It is abandonning too much fancy shmancy modules and tries as much as possible to be pure JS.
-At the first look, it might not be as simple as express for instance.
-But it provides you a coherent environment for writing apps.
-Its core focus lies on a service oriented architecture and MongoDB support.
-Everything you create will be loaded automatically to the Slimple application context (if you follow the convention).

 ## Installation
 ```